tobyweston/temperature-machine/site/src/main/tut/docs/getting_started/raspbian_setup.md

 1. Download the image of [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/)
 1. On Mac, use [Etcher](https://etcher.io/) to flash a new SD card with the image.
 Refer to [raspberrypi.org](https://www.raspberrypi.org/documentation/installation/installing-images/) for other platforms.
 1. Setup your wifi by inserting your new SD card to your machine and creating a file `wpa_supplicant.conf` under `/boot`.
 Mine looks like this (the `scan_ssid=1` is only needed if you're using a hidden network).
+On Mac, it's under ``.

     ```
     ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev